 Fees for online filing are:

-- S$240 if you choose goods and services from a pre-approved database;
+- S$280 per class if you choose goods and services from a pre-approved database;

-- S$341 if you don’t use the pre-approved database and indicate your own specification for goods and services.
+- S$380 per class if you don’t use the pre-approved database and indicate your own specification for goods and services.

-All fees with regard to trademarks registration in Singapore may be found here.
+You may see all fees with regard to trademarks registration in Singapore.

 If you opt for an an international application also, you have to pay the following fees to IPOS and WIPO: